-- Interest in working with TransLink to hold community engagement sessions to inform the next Investment Plan and to gather more widespread and comprehensive feedback on priorities for the next decade and onwards. - Notably, the themes, interests, and priorities identified above are consistent with the feedback TransLink heard from Indigenous Nations during the 2021 engagement on Transport 2050.
+Key area Results highlights Improving Safety and Comfort Interest in improvements to bus infrastructure, including bus shelters along the provincial highway, to improve comfort and safety.
+Interest in adding Indigenous place names to signage to promote cultural recognition and language revitalization. on Long-Term to inform the Interest in working with TransLink to hold community engagement sessions to inform the next Investment Plan and to gather more widespread and comprehensive feedback on priorities for the next decade and onwards.
+Engagement and Transportation Planning Notably, the themes, interests, and priorities identified above are consistent with the feedback TransLink heard from Indigenous Nations during the 2021 engagement on Transport 2050.